 If you would rather have extra cash than a gift card, you could exchange vouchers for money through a site like CardCash.

 When using Achievement, you’ll earn $10 for every 10,000 points you generate.
-You can redeem these points through PayPal or by direct deposit.
+You can redeem these rewards points through PayPal or by direct deposit.
 And if you’re feeling generous, you can donate to your favorite local charities.

 MapMyFitness is an app from Under Armour that lets you map routes, track fitness activities, and receive points.